0nix/ggj21/twine/evidence_questioning.md

 You don't really know what to make of it or how to move forward.
 You'd love to grab the sheaf of yellow and white paper and move on to the next clue, you'd love to bolt out of there, you'd love for some kind of cataclysm to make a hole above you and take you in a whirlwind.
 Anything to get out of this maniacal sound that Sessler keeps making.

-The paper keeps crinkling and crinkling, it's almost as if there is a construction crew in your ear.
+The paper keeps crinkling and crinkling, it's almost as if there is a construction crew inside your ear.

 Please say something.

-Anything.

-Anything at all!
+Anything, anything at all!

 PLEASE!